 Special Degree Requirements

-Study Plan: A study plan is required for all students in Administration / Supervision.
-Completion with the Program Coordinator is required prior to registering for the first course.
-Once approved, changes require the permission of advisor and Program Coordinator.
+Study Plan: A study plan, that must be completed at the beginning of the program at the interview with the Program Coordinator, is required for all students in special education.
+This is expected to occur prior to registering for the first course.
+Once approved, changes in the study plan require the permission of the advisor and the Program Coordinator.